anoopctkm/machine-learning/projects/capstone/report.md

 Thus, the best-performing and final approach is the k-nearest-neighbours content-based filtering recommender system.
 Given that the RMSE was established using leave-one-out cross validation, we can feel confident that these results reflect a robust ability for the model to generalise to new data.

-In this section, the final model and any supporting qualities should be evaluated in detail.
-It should be clear how the final model was derived and why this model was chosen.
-In addition, some type of analysis should be used to validate the robustness of this model and its solution, such as manipulating the input data or environment to see how the model’s solution is affected (this is called sensitivity analysis).
-Questions to ask yourself when writing this section:
-- _Is the final model reasonable and aligning with solution expectations?
-Are the final parameters of the model appropriate?_
-- _Has the final model been tested with various inputs to evaluate whether the model generalizes well to unseen data?_
-- _Is the model robust enough for the problem?
-Do small perturbations (changes) in training data or the input space greatly affect the results?_
-- _Can results found from the model be trusted?_

 ### Justification

 To recap, the RMSE of the benchamrk model was 0.9396.
 The RMSE for the content-based filtering model (using 30-nearest neighbours) was 0.8712.
 This is a marked improvement over the benchmark model that is already fitting the data reasonably well, thus justifying its use for as a method for predicting user ratings for new movies.

-In this section, your model’s final solution and its results should be compared to the benchmark you established earlier in the project using some type of statistical analysis.
-You should also justify whether these results and the solution are significant enough to have solved the problem posed in the project.
-Questions to ask yourself when writing this section:
-- _Are the final results found stronger than the benchmark result reported earlier?_
-- _Have you thoroughly analyzed and discussed the final solution?_
-- _Is the final solution significant enough to have solved the problem?_

 ## V. Conclusion
-_(approx. 1-2 pages)_

 ### Reflection